Operation School Bell®

 Contact: Nancy Housel, Fresh Start Chair, email@example.com

-This program, established in 2009, with an expanded community service emphasis has been established to oversee distribution of excess and unsellable items donated to (or purchased for use by) THRIFT HOUSE, Operation School Bell®, or any other Assistance League of Austin program.
+This program, which has an expanded community service emphasis, was established in 2009 to oversee distribution of excess and unsellable items donated to (or purchased for use by) THRIFT HOUSE, Operation School Bell, or any other Assistance League of Austin program.
 This distribution will be made only to other nonprofit agencies with 501(c)(3) status, or entities otherwise pre-approved for such donations.
 The program will increase our return to the community—a major philanthropic goal that helps make Austin a giving place to live.

 Contact: Dot Sunday, Waste Not Chair, firstname.lastname@example.org